Analytics basics

 Calculator

 Adds an array of intervals generated by another calculator within the time frame between the begin and end times of the given interval.
+You can also calculate and add aggregated data from intervals.

 Example: add the list of stops for each trip